zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

     mavenPassword=lHj7sjJmAxL5k7obuf80Of+tCLQYZPMVpDob5oJG1NI=
     ```

-3. Add the following Gradle code block to the `build.gradle` file:
+3. Add the following Gradle code block to the `repositories` section of your `build.gradle` file:

     ```gradle
-    ext.mavenRepository = {
+    repositories {
+        ...

         maven {
-            url artifactoryMavenSnapshotRepo
+            url artifactoryMavenRepo
             credentials {
                 username mavenUser
                 password mavenPassword
             }
         }
     }

-    repositories mavenRepositories
     ```

-    where:

-    * **ext**

-       Declares the `mavenRepository` property.
-This property is used as the project repository.

 4. In the same `build.gradle` file, add the following code to the dependencies code block.
 Doing so adds the enabler-java artifact as a dependency of your project:
     ```gradle